-- More accessories available online. eg: portafilter holder
+- Helpful accessories available online.
+E.g., portafilter holder

 - Consistent particle size

-- Grinding can be slow on the finer grind settings (approx 1g/s on pour over size)
+- Grinding can be slow on finer grind settings (approx 1g/s on pouring oversize)

 - Quite noisy, but name me a burr grinder that isn’t

-- The instruction manual included is very light on detail, however the online version is very helpful and can be found here: baratza.com
+- The instruction manual included is very light in detail.
+However, the online version is very helpful and can be found here: baratza.com

-Usually priced just above $130, look no further for the perfect coffee grinder.
+Competitively priced in the mid range, look no further for the perfect coffee grinder.

 Hario Coffee Mill Slim Grinder Review – Best Manual Grinder for Espresso